rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 >Note on publication statement: <CITE>Imprint from label which covers earlier imprint: Chez Francois Marret, marchand libraire sur le marché aux fleurs</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)

-<a name="5.2.31.2">5.2.31.2</a> For printed materials with manuscript overwrite, use judgment in determining whether or not the overwrite should be transcribed as the publication statement or as item-specific information.
-In case of doubt, consider the manuscript overwrite to be item-specific information and record as a [Note on item](/DCRMR/additional-notes/Note-on-item/) (see [9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).
+<a name="5.2.31.2">5.2.31.2</a> For printed materials with manuscript information, use judgment in determining whether or not the manuscript information should be transcribed as the publication statement or as item-specific information.
+In case of doubt, consider the manuscript information to be item-specific information and record as a [Note on item](/DCRMR/additional-notes/Note-on-item/) (see [9.4.3.1](/DCRMR/additional-notes/Note-on-item/#9.4.3.1)).

 ## 5.2.32 Elements relating to publication vs. elements relating to distribution or manufacture